 Controlee your weight thought controlled eating habits and regular exercise.
 Finite weight will reduce your blood glucose levels and help you to regular periods.

-Those who are not thinking about getting pregnant now, especially those who are unmarried, birth control pill are quite effective for them.
+Those who are not thinking about getting pregnant now, especially those who are unmarried, the birth control pill are quite effective for them.
 The pill helps your period to come regularly and reduce male hormonal levels, reducing excess hairs on body and acne problems.

 Read about 30 Days Home Workout Plan to Improve Fitness